Matthew-Deriv/tick-majority/README.md

 ### **Conclusion**

-- **Clear, transparent:** Client sees how much each contract "costs" including edge.
+- **Clear, transparent:** Client sees how much each contract "costs" including commission.
 - **Payouts scale with contracts:** Just like classic "unit" binary option models.
-- **House edge is simple to reason about**, works for backend and live UI.
+- **Commission is simple to reason about**, works for backend and live UI.
 - **Immediate trading:** Users can place trades immediately without waiting.